Conduct a Diversity Audit And Eliminate Unconscious Bias

 Continue your diversity audit across any other candidate-facing touchpoints, such as social media channels.
 Educate community managers around your D&I strategy and encourage them to share content that supports your goals of creating a more diverse workplace.

 Delivering the right message externally will help to attract diverse talent.
 But this doesn’t automatically mean you’ll smash your diversity goals: minority groups might not make it through the hiring process.
-It’s critical to assess how your talent acquisition function is working and identify how you can eliminate unconscious bias.
+It’s critical to assess how your talent acquisition function is working and identify how you can eliminate unconscious bias, leveraging AI-powered candidate suggestions or turning to a skills-based approach.

-– Leverage anonymized views to remove the risk of unconscious bias and support your D&I efforts — base decisions purely on experience and achievements.
+– Use anonymized views to remove the risk of unconscious bias and support your D&I efforts — base decisions purely on experience and achievements.